 Worksheet 4.
 Tax Parameters is used to enter values to be used for the tax calculations.
-In the current model, the values for Opening tax value are set equal to that for the RAB (and therefore in black font).
+Values for Opening tax value must be input by the user.
+The values for tax asset lives and remaining tax lives are linked to table 2.1.
 The user may change these values by inputting alternative values over each cell reference.
 Note, this action cannot be undone.
 Users should retain a copy of the original spreadsheet to revert to the default approach.